 - You submit the remaining $20,000 to your medical insurance plan.
 Let’s say it has a $5,000 deductible with a 20% copay.

 Secondary Medical Coverage means your medical bills are paid after any other coverage you have pays its share.
-This means that Secondary coverage will pay any deductibles, out-of-pocket expenses or co-pays up to its coverage limit.
+This means that Secondary coverage will pay all deductibles, out-of-pocket expenses and co-pays up to its coverage limit.
 The only real drawback to a Secondary Medical plan is that it can be a lot of extra time-consuming paperwork, made worse by complicated prescription benefits.

-- You submit the $6,000 medical claim to your medical insurance plan.
-Let’s say it has a $1,000 deductible with a 20% copay and a $500 prescription deductible
+- You submit the $5,000 medical claim to your medical insurance plan with a $1,000 deductible and a 20% copay

-- You get your medical EOB (explanation of benefits), but not your prescription EOB.
+- You get your medical EOB (explanation of benefits)

 - You submit the amounts shown as “Patient’s Responsibility” to the travel insurance.
-Unless you already satisfied some or all your deductibles, you’ll be claiming payment for $4000 (80% of the remainder of this: $6,000 – $1,000 medical deductible & $500 prescription deductible)
+Unless you already satisfied some or all your deductibles, you’ll be claiming payment for $1,800 (20% of the $4,000 plus $1,000 medical deductible).

 Here’s a little detail that’s good to know: You probably will have to pay your medical bills yourself while on your trip.
-That’s because travel insurance plans are “indemnification” plans (you will be reimbursed – indemnified) after your trip by the insurance company.
-Travel insurance is not a “pay on behalf of” plan.
+That’s because trip cancellation travel insurance plans are “indemnification” plans (you will be reimbursed – indemnified) after your trip by the insurance company.
+Trip cancellation travel insurance is not a “pay on behalf of” plan.
 You don’t just give the medical facility a card.
 In some cases, a few companies can advance payment to the medical facility, but it’s on a case-by-case basis.

 Here’s another little detail that’s good to know: Secondary coverage assumes you have other coverage that’s Primary.
 If you have no other coverage Secondary, in effect, becomes Primary.